The Hoodman HRAV could be an interesting Canon Angle Finder C Alternative for you to consider. Why would you want an angle viewer?

 Does it have a metal mount or plastic mount?

 What's the overall size?

-How much does it cost? - that's the big one.
+How much does it cost? - that's the big question for most Canon shooters.

 Did I give you some consideration overload?
-Sometimes we do over-think things.
+Sometimes we do overthink things.
 I know that I do, and we get paralysis by over-analysis.
-Sometimes you just have to buy something for yourself and decide on your own.
+Sometimes you just have to try something for yourself and decide on your own.

 Another alternative to the Canon Angle Finder C is the right angle viewer made by Seagull.

 Keep on shooting your Canon.

 Using any one of these vendors will help me keep the web site going and it costs you nothing.

 Jan 24, 20 06:12 AM

 It's another one of those epic camera battles, this time not the Canon vs Nikon but rather the RX100 III Vs G1X Mark II battle.